+

 Currently, no alternative protocol providers are available for the IBM i and distributed platforms.

-Use an alternate protocol provider instead of the default Discovery Protocol and Failure Detection Protocol to monitor and manage communication between core group members.
-In general, alternate protocol providers, such as the z/OS Cross-system Coupling Facility (XCF)-based provider, uses less system resources than the default Discovery Protocol and Failure Detection Protocol, especially during times when the core group members are idle.
+For z/OS an protocol provider is the Cross-system Coupling Facility (XCF)-based provider, which uses less system resources than the default discovery protocol and Failure Detection Protocol, especially during times when the core group members are idle.
 An alternate protocol provider generally use less system resources because it does not perform the member-to-member TCP/IP pinging that the default protocol providers use to determine if a core group member is still active.

 • Configure the default Failure Detection Protocol for a core group